openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 ### Focus Actions

 Using a focus action involves spending all of your energy and attention on one task.
-If you choose to forgo your normal, move, and minor actions for a round, you may instead take a focus action.
+If you choose to forgo your major, move, and minor actions for a round, you may instead take a focus action.
 Choose one of the following types of focus action:

 **Disrupting Attack.** Make a damaging attack using the normal attack rules.
 If your attack deals 10 or more points of damage, then any boons being sustained by your target immediately end.